-Fuel Up to Play 60 (FUTP 60) is a leading national in-school health and wellness program launched by the National Football League (NFL) and National Dairy Council (NDC).
-The primary focus is to help schools meet their wellness goals and encourage youth to consume nutrient-rich foods and get 60 minutes of physical activity each day.
+Fuel Up to Play 60 (FUTP 60) is a leading national in-school health and wellness program launched by the National Football League (NFL) and National Dairy Council (NDC) to help schools meet their wellness goals and encourage youth to consume nutrient-rich foods and get 60 minutes of physical activity each day.

 What You’ll Find In Your NFL Flag-In-Schools Kit